April 13, 2021

-In June 2021, Signature Emerging Markets Fund will celebrate it’s 10-year anniversary.
+In June 2021, CI Emerging Markets Fund will celebrate it’s 10-year anniversary.
 As is often the case, reaching important milestones prompts introspection – what worked, what didn’t work and what could be improved?
 Rather than labouring on all three of these questions, I wanted to focus on a core differentiator in our investment process – a “what worked” perspective to our approach to due diligence and how it’s given us a competitive advantage.

 Investing in emerging markets without the willingness to roll up one’s sleeves and look under the hood is a recipe for disaster and underperformance.
 You might get away with a light-touch approach for a while, but it’s an unlikely model for long-term investment success.
 This is because investing in emerging markets brings unique challenges, such as: